 The tool makes it possible to run multiple test scenarios simultaneously and increases test coverage.

 This codeless testing tool is a solution for automating regression and continuous testing.
-It has a built-in recording-playback system and a test script with ready-made input data, subsequently subject to change.
+It has a built-in recording-playback system and a test script with ready-made input test data, subsequently subject to change.

 Supports running multiple test scripts simultaneously.